reactjs/rfcs/text/0000-ref-forwarding.md

 # Alternatives

-1. Add a new class method, e.g. `getPublicInstance` or `getWrappedInstance` that coudl be used to get the inner ref.
+1. Add a new class method, e.g. `getPublicInstance` or `getWrappedInstance` that could be used to get the inner ref.
 (Some drawbacks listed [here](https://github.com/facebook/react/issues/4213#issuecomment-115019321).)

 2. Specify a ["high-level" flag on the component](https://github.com/facebook/react/issues/4213#issuecomment-115048260) that instructs React to forward refs past it.
 This appraoch could enable refs to be forwarded one level (to the immediate child) but would not enable forwarding to deeper child, e.g.: